 If you can’t make or buy a fabric snake, rolled up clothing will scrunch into that gap.

 Cross ventilation is a special way to utilise airflow.
 If one side of a building is cool and the other side is hot, if allowed, air will flow from the cool to the hot side.
+This phenomenon is also called the ‘solar chimney effect’.
+I’ll be doing some experimenting with that in the near future and will cover it in blog posts and on our DIY page.

-For us, that means that in the morning, when the Sun’s in the East and that side of the house is getting hot, we can open all the doors on the cool Western side and a few on the hot Eastern side and air will flow through, creating a cooling breeze.
+For us, it means that in the morning, when the Sun’s in the East and that side of the house is getting hot, we can open all the doors on the cool Western side and a few on the hot Eastern side and air will flow through, creating a cooling breeze.

 As the air temperature on both sides of the house balance out, the effect slows and stops.
 That’s when we close everything up.